 The problem here is that some providers set a low limit and disable the memory setting in the account.
 Such a thing can easily limit the functionality of your website.
 If some scripts cannot be executed due to insufficient memory, your website may not load at all, or it will display warnings/errors.
 Such a thing can easily discourage potential customers from ordering.

 We see two issues with this limit.
 The first one is that some providers set a very low limit and it may be difficult for novices to increase it.
 The second one is the inability to change the default account limit.
 We have resolved these issues on our end by setting a default limit of 3000 MB for shared hosting accounts.
-In fact, we don’t really limit the memory per account.
-We had to set a limit because some content management systems were misreading the “-1” value we had set – this is the way unlimited memory is designated on a server.
+In fact, we had to set a limit because some content management systems were misreading the “-1” value we had set – this is the way unlimited memory is designated on a server.
 We can afford to do that because we use new and powerful hardware, and we maintain a very good balance between the number of accounts accommodated on a single server, and its performance.

 Emails are usually a part of the shared hosting plans that you will find on the market.
 You can sign up for a plan and create a mailbox right away.
 Since multiple users create mailboxes on the same server, it is normal to have a certain limit for the size of each individual mailbox.
 This way, the hosting provider guarantees that each client will be able to use the email service.

 There are different limits that can be applied to the email storage on a hosting account.
-At ICDSoft, the only limit is the total size of the mailbox, which is clearly listed on our site and is dependent on the hosting plan of your choice.
+We have a generous limit on the total size of the mailbox, which is clearly listed on our site and depends on the hosting plan of your choice.

 Some providers have a limit for the total size that your emails can take.
 In other words, you can have several mailboxes of a certain maximum size, but their total size should not exceed a certain limit, which is mentioned somewhere in the provider’s Terms of service.